 16. Beyond Viewability

-For most marketers, the number of views is the most important metric – mostly because it’s the easier to measure.
+For most marketers, the number of views is the most important metric – mostly because it’s easier to measure.

 But in 2018, we’ll see a shift from leaning on views to leaning on the ROI of sign-ups, downloads, and purchases.
 This means marketers need to move beyond CPMs and start weaving in a more performance-based analysis of metrics instead.